mramendi/asciidoctor-dita-vale/suggestions/fixing-instructions.md

 Failure:

 ```
 ..
-Click the *Edit* icon beside the pod and select *Delete Pod*. +
+Click the *Edit* icon beside the pod and select *Create New Pod*. +
-The select pod gets deleted and a new pod gets created.
+A new pod gets created.
 ```

 Correction:

 ```
 ..
-Click the *Edit* icon beside the pod and select *Delete Pod*.
+Click the *Edit* icon beside the pod and select *Create New Pod*.
-The select pod gets deleted and a new pod gets created.
+A new pod gets created.
 ```
 (Note: while you can keep the regular line break for source readability purposes. there is no loine break in the output).